 - If you receive a call from someone who offers technical support, or claims your computer has been hacked or infected with a virus, hang up.

-- If you receive a pop-up directing you to call a telephone number for assistance with an immediate problem with your computer, press the “control” and “F4” keys to get rid of the pop-up.
-Do not click on the “x” in the upper right-hand corner of the window.
+- If you receive a pop-up directing you to call a telephone number for assistance with an immediate problem with your computer, take a picture of your entire computer screen (including, if possible, the universal resource locator (URL) of the web page) and then press the “control” and “F4” keys to get rid of the pop- up.
+Do not click on the “x” in the upper right- hand corner of the window.
 If the pop-up remains after clicking “control” and “F4,” restart your computer.

 - If you need help with your computer, call the manufacturer or software company at the phone number given to you when you bought the product.